 IoT temperature monitoring involves various devices to collect, transmit, and process temperature data.

-- IoT gateways: It is the central component of the IoT temperature monitoring system, serving as a bridge between IoT devices and the cloud server.
-IoT gateway collects data from numerous IoT temperature sensors and sends the data to a cloud-based server, enabling real-time data collection and analysis.
+• IoT gateways: The fundamental component of the IoT temperature monitoring system, it connects IoT devices to the cloud server.
+IoT gateways deliver data from many IoT temperature sensors to a cloud server for real-time analysis.

-- Cloud or central server: The cloud or central server stores and processes temperature data received from sensors.
-Advanced algorithms analyse the data to identify patterns and trends, predict equipment failure, and optimise operations.
+• Cloud or central server: The cloud or server stores and processes sensor temperature data.
+Advanced algorithms find trends, predict equipment breakdown, and optimize processes.

-- Software: Applications analyse temperature data, generate reports, and provide insights to optimise operations and reduce maintenance costs.
+• Software: Software analyzes temperature data, generates reports, and optimizes operations and maintenance expenses.

-- Boiler controller: This device controls a boiler’s temperature and manages the flow of hot water or steam to heating systems.
+• Boiler controller: Controls boiler temperature and hot water or steam flow to heating systems.

 How do sensors and devices work together in an IoT temperature monitoring system?